ins-amu/ddmisp/README.md

 Further details are described in each directory.
 Due to the nature of the patient data used in the study, these are available upon reasonable request from the authors.

+## Environment

+Python 3.7 with multiple scientific and neuroscientic libraries is necessary.
+Use the environment file `env.yml` to prepare the conda environment.

 ## References